On the approximation capability of GNNs in node classification/regression tasks: Introduction

-Recently, a great effort has been devoted to the study of the expressive power of GNNs~\cite{sato2020s}.
-Intuitively, the local computational framework is primarily responsible for the capabilities and limitations of GNNs, since they combine local symbolic and sub--symbolic information available on the graph, i.e. node features and node connectivity, but may not be able to merge information located at distant points in the graph.
+Recently, a great effort has been devoted to study the expressive power of GNNs~\cite{sato2020s}.
+Such a theoretical property has an important impact in machine learning, since it defines what are the applications that can be faced by a neural network model, it can explain observed limitations in experiments and, finally, it can suggest novel advancements to improve the considered model.
+In GNNs, the capabilities and the limitations of the model primarily depend on the local computational framework, since GNNs can take into account both the connectivity and the features of the neighboring nodes, but they may not be able to distinguish between nodes having similar neighborhoods.
 Therefore, a fundamental question is to define which graphs (nodes) can be distinguished by a GNN, i.e. for which input graphs (nodes) the GNN produces different encodings.
 In~\cite{xu2018powerful}, GNNs are proved to be as powerful as the Weisfeiler--Lehman graph isomorphism test (1--WL)~\cite{leman1968}.
 Such an algorithm allows to test whether two graphs are isomorphic or not~\footnote{It is worth noting that the 1--WL test is inconclusive, since there exist pairs of graphs that the test recognizes as isomorphic even if they are not.}.
 The 1--WL algorithm is based on a graph signature which is obtained by assigning a color to each node, where the graph coloring is achieved by iterating a local aggregation function.
-More generally, there exists a hierarchy of algorithms, called 1--WL, 2--WL, 3--WL, etc., whose elements recognize larger and larger classes of graphs.
-It has been shown that a GNN can simulate the 1--WL test, provided that a sufficiently general aggregation function is used, but the basic GNN models cannot implement higher order tests~\cite{morris2019}.
+More generally, there exists a hierarchy of algorithms, called 1--WL, 2--WL, 3--WL, etc., which recognizes larger and larger classes of graphs.
+It has been shown that a GNN can simulate the 1--WL test, provided that a sufficiently general aggregation function is used, but the basic GNN model cannot implement higher order tests~\cite{morris2019}.
 Consequently, the 1--WL test characterizes both the expressiveness and limitations of GNNs, defining the classes of graphs/nodes that GNNs can distinguish.